 - At the end of the course, you will recognise the kinship between poetry and copywriting.

-- At the end of the course, you will have a better understanding of some of the techniques that can be useful to both genres.
+- You will discover some of the language and text techniques that can be useful to both genres.

-- At the end of the course, you will be more aware of the power of the texts you come across every day.
+- You will become more aware of the power behind the texts you come across every day.

 - Students should be interested in poetry and/or language.